KKKKeZZZZ/what-I-ve-learned/README.md

 #4. when using json format data, the tab value is the poison, it will crush the whole json, but users ALWAYS like it.

    WIL: for my case, I will remove all tab values in the string I wanna write to db. here it is "	"

+//23022021
+#5.
+When using ajax, the 'success' section cannot be using as 'Success'!

+   WIL: CASE SENSITIVE!